homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 When enabled, changes in the Home app will not be sent to Comfort Cloud.
 Useful for testing your installation without constantly switching the state of your AC.

 * `logsLevel` (integer):
 Logs level.
-0 - only errors and important info, 1 - standard,2 - all (including debug).
+0 - only errors and important info, 1 - standard, 2 - all (including debug).
+Note: to see debug messages in logs it is also required to enable Debug in Homebridge Settings.

 ## Inividual for each device

+* `name` (string):
+Device name (as it is in Comfort Cloud account) or serial (E.G.: CS-Z50VKEW+2462503161).
+Devices names and serial numbers are displayed in Homebridge log after restart, names can be also found in Panasonic Comfort Cloud app, serial numbers can be also found on the stickers on the devices.

 * `excludeDevice` (boolean):
 Exclude device from Homebridge and HomeKit (it will stay in Comfort Cloud).